WelcomeToSinghCommunity/SM-18/README.md

 ## Contributors

 This repository was created by Kishan Singh, with contributions from Chirag Devgade and Pratham Bagora.
 If you would like to contribute to this repository, please fork the repository and create a pull request.
-All contributions are welcome!
+Please read the [contribution guidelines](Contributions Guidlines.md) first.

 ## PLUGINS